geekyguy1705/geekyguy1705.github.io/src/content/posts/Getting Started with DevOps/index.md

 So many developers, test engineers, and people from other industries want to learn DevOps because of the importance it has received over recent years.
 Well, DevOps is a great career; you have made a good choice of choosing it as your career path, and I hope that this article has the fundamentals you require to start your DevOps Journey.

 Thanks for visiting and stay tuned for the next one.
-Until then, keep learning and stay safe.
+Until then, keep learning and stay secure!